MikeHardIce/strigui/doc/intro.md

   (:gen-class))
 ```

-A window is create via the window! function, which takes the following mandatory arguments:
+A window is created via the window! function, which takes the following mandatory arguments:
 x - x coordinate on the screen
 y - y coordinate on the screen
 width